My shopping cart

 Luxury silk sheets can easily be washed and cared for at home.
 There's no need to dry clean!
 This article offers simple washing instructions and product recommendations that will keep your silk sheets looking and feeling beautiful.

 When you first unbox your sheets, read and follow the care directions.
-You'll discover that silk is actually quite simple to care for, and requires only a bit of extra attention.
+You'll discover that pure silk is actually quite simple to care for, and requires only a bit of extra attention.

 DO use a pH-neutral detergent.
 Silk is a natural fiber.
 Washing it in detergents that are either too acidic or too alkaline will cause those fibers to harden.
 Look for a detergent clearly labeled as having a neutral pH.
 Additionally, use an enzyme-free formula that will clean effectively while maintaining the integrity of your silk fabric (see below for more information).